rundeck/rundeck/test/selenium/README.md

 The image regression testing always runs headless in a docker container; locally and on CI.
 When not running headless the regression tests are NOOPs that return successful.

+### Debug
+This project includes debug launch configurations for VSCode. `Debug and Watch` will run Jest in watch mode and attach the debugger.
+The default test filter `noop` will prevent any tests from running immmediately.
+Simply change the filter to your desired test(s) from the Jest watch console when it is ready.